subodhchhabra/algorithms/README.md

   return checkStr === target;
 }

-confirmEnding("Bastian", "n")
+confirmEnding("Bastian", "n");
 // true
-confirmEnding("Connor", "n")
+confirmEnding("Connor", "n");
 // false
-confirmEnding("Walking on water and developing software from a specification are easy if both are frozen", "specification")
+confirmEnding("Walking on water and developing software from a specification are easy if both are frozen", "specification");
 // false
-confirmEnding("He has to give me a new name", "name")
+confirmEnding("He has to give me a new name", "name");
 // true
-confirmEnding("Open sesame", "same")
+confirmEnding("Open sesame", "same");
 // true
-confirmEnding("Open sesame", "pen")
+confirmEnding("Open sesame", "pen");
 // false
 confirmEnding("If you want to save our world, you must hurry.
-We dont know how much longer we can withstand the nothing", "mountain")
+We dont know how much longer we can withstand the nothing", "mountain");
 // false

 ```